pattersongp/1004-f18/README.md

 ## Descriptions for all three programs

 ### make_grading_sheet.py
+This script allows you to create a grading sheet to be used by TAs to enter student score's for each part of the assignment.
+It will output a CSV file (output.csv) that includes 'Name', 'ID', 'UNI', 'Section', 'Late (TRUE/FALSE)'.
 ```
 usage: make_grading_sheet.py [-h] -f STUDENT_GRADES -a ASSN_ID -d DEADLINE
                              [--grace GRACE]